wagleanuj/resumaker/README.md

-# jsoncv
+# jsoncv/resumaker

 A toolkit for building your CV with JSON and creating stylish HTML/PDF files.

-jsoncv comprises the following components:
+jsoncv/resumaker comprises the following components:
 1. Schema
 2. Editor
 3. CV HTML